What is Zero-Touch Payment Processing?

 Zero-Touch Bank Payments

-- Direct Bank Payments: A direct (or digital) bank payment moves money electronically from one bank to another.
+- Direct Bank Payments.
+A direct (or digital) bank payment moves money electronically from one bank to another.

-- eCheck: A digital version of a paper check that electronically transfers money from a bank account, typically a checking account.
+- eCheck.
+A digital version of a paper check that electronically transfers money from a bank account, typically a checking account.

-- Stored-value card: A card with pre-loaded funds that can be used to complete a transaction, such as a gift card or a charge card.
+- Stored-value card.
+A card with pre-loaded funds that can be used to complete a transaction, such as a gift card or a charge card**.**

 Recommended: Payment alternatives to cash and paper checks

-- Offer customers self-service payment options
+- Self-service payment options for customers

-- Digitize your documents, operations, and records
+- Digitized documents, operations, and records

-- Email Invoicing: Email and schedule invoices to customers.
+- Email Invoicing.
+Email and schedule invoices to customers.

-- Billing Reminders: Send customers automated billing reminders about upcoming payments.
+- Billing Reminders.
+Send customers automated billing reminders about upcoming payments.

-- Recurring Billing / Auto-Pay: Enroll customers on monthly or custom payment schedules and withdraw money from their credit card or bank account.
+- Recurring Billing / Auto-Pay.
+Enroll customers on monthly or custom payment schedules and withdraw money from their credit card or bank account.

-- Payer Portal: Allows customers to log in and view current and past invoices, payment history, download receipts, and update payment information.
+- Payer Portal.
+Allows customers to log in and view current and past invoices, payment history, download receipts, and update payment information.

-Benefits of Using Zero-Touch Payments
+5 Benefits of Using Zero-Touch Payments

 1. Offer flexible payment options and get paid faster